dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  There is a great discovery still to be made in literature, that of paying literary men by the quantity they do not write.
+  We need to be the change we wish to see in the world.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1144 days)